 When is the time to build an online community of your own

 Once you figured out you get the feel of what an online community should be like, you might think of starting your own.
 Bear in mind all the pros and cons as well.

-It can be a Facebook group, a Slack community, a dedicated hashtag on Twitter that people in your community will use for all their discussions, a subreddit dedicated to your brand or your industry in general, so the possibilities seem endless.
+It can be a Facebook group, a Slack community, a dedicated hashtag on Twitter that people in your community will use for all their discussions, a subreddit dedicated to your brand or your industry in general.
+The possibilities seem endless.

-Keep in mind that in such situation, you’re building on someone else’s platforms, and if something goes wrong for them, it’s going to go wrong for your community too.
+Keep in mind that in such situation, you’re building an online community on someone else’s platforms, and if something goes wrong for them, it’s going to go wrong for your community too.

-Also, investing in those won’t help your SEO in contrast to building your discussion forum, for instance, so it’s definitely something you have to think about before you start building your community.
+Also, investing in those won’t help your SEO in contrast to building your discussion forum, for instance, so it’s definitely something you have to think about before you start building an online community of your own.

 And last but not least, you’re willing to invest potentially for years, literally years without return or with very little return to build something of great long-term value.
 I think this is the toughest one.
 But communities are most similar in attribute to content marketing, where you’re going to put in a ton of upfront effort and a lot of ongoing effort before you’re going to see that return.
 Most of the time, most communities fail because the people behind them were not willing to make the investments to build them up, or they made other types of mistakes.

-The key takeaway, however, is that you should never build a community of your own if you haven’t been a member of some existing ones before!
+The key takeaway, however, is that you should never build an online community of your own if you haven’t been a member of some existing ones before!

 Also, it all should be much easier with those tools and websites essential for community management.